ossf/scorecard-action/README.md

 Running the Scorecard action on a fork repository is not supported.

+Private repositories need a Personal Access Token (PAT).

+Public repositories need a PAT to enable the [Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection).
+Without a PAT, Scorecards will run all checks except the Branch-Protection check.

 GitHub Enterprise repositories are not supported.

 ## Installation
 The Scorecards Action is installed by setting up a workflow on the GitHub UI.

+Note: Private repositories requires authentication using a Personal Access Token (PAT).
+So if you install Scorecards on a private repository, you will need to follow the optional Authentication step.
+If you don't, Scorecards will fail to run.

-Note: One Scorecards check ([Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection)) requires authentication using a Personal Access Token (PAT).
-If you want all Scorecards checks to run, you will need to follow the optional Authentication step.
+Note: On public repositories, one Scorecards check ([Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection)) requires authentication using a Personal Access Token (PAT).
+If you want all Scorecards checks to run on a public repository, you will need to follow the optional Authentication step.
 If you don't, all checks will run except Branch-Protection.

 Optional Authentication: Create a Personal Access Token (PAT) for authentication and save the token value as a repository secret;